docker/docs/datacenter/ucp/2.1/guides/admin/configure/scale-your-cluster.md

 2. If the status of the worker node is `Ready`, you'll need to manually force the node to leave the swarm.
 To do this, connect to the target node through SSH and run `docker swarm leave --force` directly against the local docker engine.

-Warning: do not perform this step if the node is still a manager, as that may cause loss of quorum.
+   >**Warning**: Do not perform this step if the node is still a manager, as
+   >that may cause loss of quorum.

 3. Now that the status of the node is reported as `Down`, you may remove the
    node: